 Like other drugs in its class, Lexapro acts on the chemistry of the brain and increases the amount of neurotransmitters, including serotonin.

-Patients who are using Lexapro to treat mental health conditions like depression and anxiety should not expect the medication to start working right away.
+If you are using Lexapro to treat mental health conditions like depression and anxiety, it may not work right away.

-Lexapro typically starts to improve the physical symptoms of depression first, so you might notice a difference in your sleep patterns, appetite, and energy levels after about one to two weeks.
+Lexapro may start to improve physical symptoms like sleep patterns, appetite, and energy levels after about one to two weeks.

-This is a good sign that the medication is working, but you likely will not notice a significant change in your mood and emotional symptoms until you’ve been taking Lexapro regularly for four to six weeks.
+This is a good sign the medication is working, but you likely will not notice a significant change in your mood and emotional symptoms until you’ve been taking Lexapro regularly for up to four to eight weeks.

 What are some common side effects of Lexapro?